SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Alright then, why have a recruitment in the first place?
 Why not just take everyone that wants to join the club, into the club?
 Having an inclusive round 1, round 2, and round 3, while having a low bar for selectivity, still gives us like 80% of the benefits of selectivity that I talk about in [History](#history).
-And the best part is that when people stop showing up to debates during the month of round 3, that means they've lost interest and have filtered themselves out.
-And hence you don't need to add people to a group they don't want to be in.
+When people stop showing up to debates during the month of round 3, that means they've lost interest and have filtered themselves out.
+Hence you don't need to add people to a group they don't want to be in.

 ---
 ## The 2024 model